GuitarML/pedalnet/README.md

 	python plot_wav.py

-Note: The training wav files in data/ are float32 format, as opposed to int16, and the scripts in this repo are modified to use float32.

 Differences from the original PedalNet (to make compatible with WaveNet plugin):
 1. Uses a custom Causal Padding mode not available in PyTorch.